mesosphere-backup/octarine/README.md

-# MHProxy
+# Colander

-A simple HTTP proxy for Mesos
+A transparent HTTP proxy